wxsd-sales/wxcc-voice-cherry-picker/README.md

 - If you prefer to run this through ```npm```, skip this step and proceed to 3.b.
 - Otherwise, run the following commands from the terminal inside your project's root directory:
-- `docker build -t cc-meeting-transfer-widget .`
+- `docker build -t wxcc-voice-cherry-picker .`
-- `docker run -p 5000:5000 -i -t cc-meeting-transfer-widget`
+- `docker run -p 5000:5000 -i -t wxcc-voice-cherry-picker`
   - replace `5000` in both places with the ```PORT``` used in your `.env` file.

 ### 3.b.
 Running the widget webserver (npm)
-_Node.js version >= 14.5 must be installed on the system in order to run this through npm._
+_Node.js version >= 21.5 must be installed on the system in order to run this through npm._

 - It is recommended that you run this as a container (step 3.a.).
 - If you do not wish to run the webserver as a container (Docker), proceed with this step:
 - Inside this project on your terminal type: `npm install`
 - Then inside this project on your terminal type: `npm run build`
-- Then inside this project on your terminal type: `npm run dev`
+- Then inside this project on your terminal type: `npm start`
 - This should run the app on your ```PORT``` (from .env file)